 Once you have made the decision to hire a student applicant, CORSAIR Jobs streamlines the hiring process by providing the student with the forms he or she will need to complete.
 Note that some forms will also require your electronic signature and/or approval.

 Remember that students will not be paid for their work until all required forms are completed and submitted to the Student Employment Office.
-It is illegal for students to work before their hiring form has been submitted.
+It is illegal for students to work before their hiring form has been submitted and processed.